Spider-Geddon: Plot

-The Enigma Force states that it is a tool to be used for humans who are worthy.
+The Enigma Force states that it is a tool to be used by humans who are worthy.
 When it asks if they have all made unforgivable mistakes, those on Miles' team face their regrets while Miles states that the Inheritors killed a version of Captain Universe from Earth-13.
 As Solus dismisses Superior Spider-Man, Spider-Man of Earth-1048 is revealed to have secretly followed Superior Spider-Man and thinks that he has betrayed him.
 Ben Reilly awakens as Daemos advises Jennix to eat him.
-As Jennix starts to feed off of Ben Reilly's lifeforce, he gets the knowledge of Ben's sacrifice to save Spider-Man from Green Goblin, Miles Warren recreating him, and how New U Technologies' cloning banks work.
+As Jennix starts to feed off of Ben Reilly's lifeforce, he gets the knowledge of Ben's sacrifice to save Spider-Man from Green Goblin, Miles Warren recreating him, and how (New U Technologies)' cloning banks work.
 The memories start to affect Jennix.
 As Spider-Man of Earth-1048 learns that this was part of Ben Reilly and Superior Spider-Man's plans, they are attacked by the Inheritors.
 As Daemos goes on the attack, Solus tells him to stand aside as he hasn't fed on a Spider yet.
 Just then, Solus is shot in the back by Miles Morales who was transformed into Captain Universe by the Enigma Force as Spider-Punk mentions that Jennix has been driven crazy and Verna is missing.
 The Captain Universe-powered Miles goes on the attack vowing not to make the same mistake as the Spider-Man of Earth-13.
 Leopardon shows up at New U Technologies and Takuya Yamashiro has it transform until Daemos attacks.
 Superior Spider-Man and Octavia Otto find Spider-Woman and free her where she mentions that Verna died on Earth-3145.
 As Superior Spider-Man and Octavia Otto work on reviving Ben Reilly, the other spider-powered groups fight the Inheritors.
 Just then, Spiderling of Earth-18119 arrives with Anya Corazon and Spider-Woman of Earth-982 as Spiderling states that she is a Pattern-Maker.
 The three Spider-Women use the Web of Life and Destiny fragments to get strong enough to take down Brix and Bora while Spider-Woman of Earth-982 fights Daemos.
 Spider-Gwen in her "Ghost Spider" alias show up with more spider-powered characters including the main 616 Spider-Man who defeated Morlun.
 616 Spider-Man catches up to Superior Spider-Man and Octavia Otto who have managed to revive Ben Reilly to "factory settings."
 After some persuasion, Spider-Man allows Superior Spider-Man to come up with his plan as the Captain Universe-powered Miles uses Leopardon's Sword Vigor attack on Solus, Brix, Bora, and Daemos.
 Later, Superior Spider-Man reveals to the others that he revived the Inheritors as babies as Spider-Man arranged for the same thing to be done to Morlun so the Inheritors can grow up without abusive parentage and not become supervillains.
 Spider-Ma'am takes in the baby Inheritors as foster children.
 As every spider-powered character returns to their world, Spider-Woman of Earth-982 mentions that there was no Other this time, but Annie tells her there is.
 On Earth-982, Peter Parker's hand rises from the grave.
 Spider-Man and Miles tell Superior Octopus that he should call them if a threat arises for him no matter from whence they came.
 The final scene shows Norman Osborn of Earth-44145 in an unknown location holding a DNA container.